 The Sex Thief is an attention-grabbing title for a film.
-It’s called the more cumbersome Die Beischlafdiebin in the original German.
+In the original German it goes by the more cumbersome Die Beischlafdiebin.
 Run that compound noun through Google Translate and you’ll find no mention of sex at all.
-No mention, either – unless AI is more advanced than any of us can imagine – of Alfred Hitchcock’s Vertigo, a clear influence on a story about a person who is trying to make over another person for reasons to do with their own personal shortcomings.
+No mention, either – unless AI is more advanced than any of us can imagine – of Alfred Hitchcock’s Vertigo, a clear influence on a story about a person who is trying to make over another person for reasons rooted in a dark pathology.

-It’s a Christian Petzold film and so there’s a mysterious female at the centre of it, a woman devastatingly attractive to men but who is trying to escape her situation (a Petzold constant) in a story that is so cool it takes on a mythical aspect, helped by the odd “does not quite add up” touch in a story that is otherwise strictly realistic.
+It’s a Christian Petzold film and so there’s a mysterious female at the centre of it, a woman devastatingly attractive to men but trying to escape her situation (a Petzold constant).
+Both she and the story Petzold tells are so cool they take on a mythical aspect, helped by the odd “does not quite add up” turn to otherwise realistic events.

-She doesn’t steal sex, either, this central female, but rather money, after luring lone male travellers out of the bar of the holiday hotel where she picks them up (though they think they’re picking her up) and up to a waiting hotel room, where she relieves them of their cash having first drugged them.
+She doesn’t steal sex, either, this central female, but rather money.
+She picks up lone male travellers in the bar of the holiday hotel where she operates.
+She’s so good at this that they think they’re picking her up, the fools.
+Then she takes them up to a waiting hotel room, where she relieves them of their cash having first drugged them.
 No actual sex occurs.

 Instead Petra abandons Morocco, where she’s been working her scam for years, and heads back to her native Köln, only to find that the sister whose studies she’s been paying for with her thievery hasn’t made the best use of the money.
-Petzold, having already teased us with an oblique Psycho reference, and a plotline semi-lifted from To Catch a Thief, makes it three Hitchcocks in a row with a Vertigo-like remodelling of the younger sister by the older one, who sets out to refashion Franziska (Nele Mueller-Stöfen) in her own image, teaching her the advantages of deploying her feminine allure.
+Petzold, having already teased us with an oblique Psycho reference, and a plotline semi-lifted from To Catch a Thief, makes it three Hitchcocks in a row with something straight out of Vertigo.
+The older sister sets out to remodel the younger one (Nele Mueller-Stöfen) in her own image, teaching her the advantages of deploying her feminine allure.
 It’s not quite James Stewart making over Kim Novak but the parallels – and jeopardy – are there, and both women are blonde to boot.

 Stefan Will’s soundtrack adds to the overall Hitchcockian impression with regular irruptions of plangent ascending strings in the Bernard Herrmann style.
 And there’s even a visual reference to Saul Bass’s famous poster for Vertigo.
 All in all quite a feast for hungry Hitchcock fans.